Former Members Biographies

 Gerard Schwarz was the youngest person to join the ABQ at 18 years of age.
-Eventually dedicating his life to conducting, Gerard currently serves as Music Director of the All Star Orchestra, Music Director of the Eastern Music Festival in North Carolina and Conductor Laureate of the Seattle Symphony.
+Eventually dedicating his life to conducting, Gerard currently serves as Music Director of the All Star Orchestra, Music Director of the Eastern Music Festival in North Carolina, Conductor Laureate of the Seattle Symphony and is a distinguished professor of conducting and orchestral studies at the Frost School of Music at the University of Miami.
 He was appointed co-principal trumpet of the New York Philharmonic Orchestra from 1972 to 1975 and was the first wind player to win the Ford Foundation Award which enabled him to commission a trumpet concerto from Gunther Schuller.

 Douglas Edelman, trombone (1970-1972)